 European Storm-petrel regularly visit the island in summer but their breeding status is difficult to determine and Atlantic Puffin can be seen at sea although they do not breed on Bardsey.
 As well as Kittiwake, Great Black-backed Gull and Lesser Black-backed Gull and Herring Gull breed.

 Migrants regularly seen on Bardsey include various chats, warblers and flycatchers but the island has an excellent record for turning up rarities.
-Hoopoe, Woodchat Shrike, Firecrest, Yellow-browed Warbler, Icterine Warbler and Melodious Warbler are among the rarer migrants that appear with some frequency.
+Hoopoe, Woodchat Shrike, Common Firecrest, Yellow-browed Warbler, Icterine Warbler and Melodious Warbler are among the rarer migrants that appear with some frequency.

 Exceptional rarities have included the only Western Palearctic record of Summer Tanager as well as Blackpoll Warbler and Yellow Warbler, Sora Crake, Rose-breasted Grosbeak, American Robin and Grey-cheeked Thrush from North America and Pallas's Warbler and Dusky Warbler and Yellow-breasted Bunting and Black-headed Bunting from Asia.